digipres/workbench/src/formats/profiles.md

     key: "lc-2020",
     title: "Library of Congress 2020",
     terms: "CC-0",
+    description: "This file extension profile represents an extracted test set of items and do not accurately represent the full holdings of the Library of Congress.",
     raw_data: await FileAttachment("../data/collection-profiles/loc/LoC-2020.csv").csv({typed: true})
   },
   {
     key: "lc-2022",
     title: "Library of Congress 2022",
     terms: "CC-0",
+    description: "This file extension profile represents an extracted test set of items and do not accurately represent the full holdings of the Library of Congress.",
     raw_data: await FileAttachment("../data/collection-profiles/loc/LoC-2022.csv").csv({typed: true})
   },
   {
     key: "lc-2024",
     title: "Library of Congress 2024",
     terms: "CC-0",
+    description: "This file extension profile represents an extracted test set of items and do not accurately represent the full holdings of the Library of Congress.",
     raw_data: await FileAttachment("../data/collection-profiles/loc/LoC-2024.csv").csv({typed: true})
   },
   {